-An acupuncturist is trained in traditional Chinese medicine to treat muscle and joint pain and stress management and to promote overall wellness.
+An acupuncturist is trained in Traditional Chinese Medicine (TCM) to treat acute and chronic pain and other symptoms to promote overall wellness.

 Tips & Links

-- An acupuncturist is formally trained and their practice is regulated by the College of Complimentary Health Professionals of BC.
+- An acupuncturist is formally trained and their practice is regulated by the College of Complimentary Health Professionals of BC (CTCMA).

-- Acupuncture treatment uses hair-thin needles placed in specific locations of the body to treat acute and chronic pain.
+- Treatments may include using hair-thin needles placed in specific locations of the body.

 - Learn more about their scope of practice and treatments from the CTCMA in BC.